 Multi Cancer Early Detection Blood Test

-How does the blood test find cancer early?
+How does the blood test find cancer?

 When cancer is present in someone, it sheds tiny cells and tumour fragments into the bloodstream, called circulating tumour cells (CTCs).